stelzch/zotero.koplugin/DEVELOPER.md

 # Known issues:

-- [] 'All items' or search results don't open (inherited from devStelzch)
+- [] 'All items' or search results don't open when clicked (inherited from devStelzch)

 - [] Search returns deleted items (inherited from devStelzch)

 - [] Offline collection functionality is currently disabled
-	- Plan: use 'sync' collumn in collections table
+	- Plan: use 'sync' column in collections table

 - [] Annotation sync to Zotero is currently disabled